 In fact, I am experiencing it now, and have been feeling it for the majority of this week.
-I had been calling it a "funk".
+I had been calling it a “funk”.
 I felt slow, unable to form concrete thoughts, my head feeling heavy.
-Besides finishing up Flowers For Algernon by Daniel Keys today *sniff, sniff* (you can read my review on Instagram here), I didn't do too much and never really stimulated my brain, so I was unsure why I was seemingly sluggish.
+Besides finishing up Flowers For Algernon by Daniel Keys today *sniff, sniff*.
+I didn’t do too much and never really stimulated my brain, so I was unsure why I was seemingly sluggish.

 I soon realized that the root of these emotions was so much simpler than I could’ve possibly imagined: a cluttered brain.

 As someone who strives to get things done, who loves interacting with people and maintaining their social life, and is obsessed with stimulation in the forms of reading, television, and exercise, my brain piles up with clutter quite often.
 However, sometimes I forget to actually take out the trash!

 In our physical lives, it’s important to clean up our space, toss out garbage, dust the furniture, and tidy.
 But, it is just as important to stop and declutter our minds, as well.
 Otherwise, our thoughts will be loose, our ideas ending up incomplete or merely forgotten, and our minds will feel heavy.

 Cluttered brains can also make us feel tired, anxious, bored, and fearful.
 Furthermore, they can cause headaches and other pains related to stress.
 When our brains are filled from floor-to-ceiling with thoughts, worries, ideas, and plans, there is little room for growth, focus, and clarity.
 Rather than hold onto it the mental clutter, it’s important to let it go.

 I’m just now realizing how ironic this post is–for the last hour and a half, I binged Hoarders.